UP2015706/Challenge/README.md

 git push -u origin
 ```

-Install backend dependencies with npm
+Install backend dependencies with npm.

-Run the backend service, and serve static files with npm
+Run the backend service, and serve static files with npm.

-Once complete add your interviewer company contact as a collaborator to your repo
+Once complete share your github repo url with your company contact.

+Then prepare whatever method you would like to present.

 ## The application